[(1) This section applies whenever the registrar registers either of the following documents—

 (a) in the case of a statement of proposed officers, the person or each person named in the statement as a director of the company, or

-(b) in the case of a notice under section 167 or 167D, the person named in the document
+(b) in the case of a notice

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.